2017-2018 Housing Costs:

 Appeal for Commuter Status:

 While students can appeal for commuter status for reasons other than those listed above, only in rare situations where extenuating circumstances can be proven, will such status be considered.
 Exceptions must be approved by the Director of Residence Life and Housing in conjunction with the Vice President for Student Affairs/Dean of Students.
 Those students who wish to appeal for commuter status can do so by submitting a letter of request to the Director of Residence Life and the Vice President for Student Affairs/Dean of Students.
 This letter can be in hard copy or via email and should include any information that can prove extenuating circumstances.

 Once a student has completed and turned in a Residence Life Housing Contract, that contract is binding.
 Once a contract is signed, ALL above exceptions are waived and the student must go through the appeal process as outlined above to be released from the contract (with the exception of complete withdrawal from Buena Vista University).

 As outlined in the Residence Life Housing Contract, the length of the contract is the academic year with the exception for times when the University is closed for breaks.
-Closed breaks include: Thanksgiving, Christmas, Spring, and Easter.
+Closed breaks include only Christmas and Spring.
 The beginning and end times for these breaks are listed in the academic calendar and only students with official University obligations and have prior approval through the Break Request process will be allowed to reside on campus during closed breaks.

 Students Currently Studying Abroad